ParadymLabs/handling.meta/README.md

 # handling.meta

-This is a utility for GTAV / FiveM to concatenate multiple handling.meta files into a singular file.
+This is a utility for GTAV / FiveM to concatenate multiple handling.meta files into a singular file while removing duplicate entries (there are many).
 I don't believe this step is necessary but it does make working on the files a lot more comfortable so I hope you find this useful.

 Made in collaboration with [iZolox](https://github.com/izolox)